sportdeath/face_timelapse/README.md

 ### Pose and Expression

-The align script performs 2D corrections for faces that are off-center, tilted or scaled, but it can't do 3D corrections, like turning your head to face the camera.
+The align script performs 2D corrections for faces that are off-center, tilted or scaled, but it can't do 3D corrections like turning your head to face the camera.
 So keep the pose of your head consistent.

 This includes being concious of the rotation of your chin --- you don't want your chin and forehead to grow and shrink over time.
-The easiest way to maintain a consisten chin-rotation is to look forward and keep the camera at eye level (unlike your typical selfie pose where the camera is held above the head).
+The easiest way to maintain a consistent chin-rotation is to look forward and keep the camera at eye level (unlike your typical selfie where the camera is held above the head).

 Also keep the camera at a consistent distance away (*e.g.* arms length) to avoid inconsistent [extension distortion](https://en.wikipedia.org/wiki/Selfie#Facial_distortion_effect).